 We are also delighted to welcome Ken Follett with his Century Trilogy and hope that this will put the events of the past one hundred years into perspective.
 The 200th anniversaries of two of Jane Austen’s books, written to a background of wartime Europe, will be remembered at our opening event; Gabriel Woolf will talk about Dylan Thomas; and a speaker on local authors G K Chesterton and Enid Blyton may provide a lighter interlude.
 Meanwhile we are very pleased that we have an afternoon of poetry readings – chosen by yourselves.
 As in previous Festivals, we have a writing class and the opportunity to discuss publishing with an expert.

 We are pleased to welcome LiTTLe MACHiNe with their rendering of poetry in a modern musical style.
-Lance Pierson and his group will help us celebrate the 450th Anniversary of Shakespeare’s birth with an evening of the Bard’s poetry, both spoken and sung.
+Lance Pierson and his group 'In Voice and Verse' will help us celebrate the 450th Anniversary of Shakespeare’s birth with an evening of the Bard’s poetry, both spoken and sung.

 In keeping with the Tudor times, we are thrilled to welcome Dr David Starkey talking about the life of Henry VIII.
 Dr Starkey will also be presenting the prizes to our competition winners on Sunday 18th.